New to Saskatoon? Register with us as a new client!

 Omar Abuelela

-Omar is a passionate marketing professional who earned his MBA degree in 2015 with marketing as his major.
+Omar Abuelela is a passionate marketing professional who earned his MBA degree in 2015 with marketing as his major.
 He is currently working as a Senior Marketing Specialist for Federated Co-operatives Limited.
-He has more than eight years of related marketing experience and has handled all phases of both the technical and creative elements of marketing projects and initiatives.
+He has more than a decade of related marketing experiences, and has handled all phases of both the technical and creative elements of marketing projects and initiatives.
+He is an Associate Member of the Chartered Institute of Marketing and a member of the American Marketing Association.

 Omar moved to Canada from Egypt in 2018 and has been residing in Saskatoon since then.
 After moving to Saskatoon and before taking up his current position at Federated Co-op, Omar had the opportunity to be part of the settlement sector and to interact with refugees as a volunteer, interpreter and PATH Facilitator at Global Gathering Place.